 As I’m sure you’re already aware by now, Iceland is an incredible holiday destination for all types of people, from families to adventurous solo travelers.

-While flights have become increasingly cheap, food & lodging however are not.
+While Iceland flights have become increasingly cheap, food & lodging are not.

-There are tons of unique places to stay in Iceland due to its diverse scenery, and every time I visit I find something new to experience, which makes it one of my favorite countries.
+There are tons of unique places to stay in Iceland due to its diverse scenery, and every time I visit I find something new to experience.

-When it comes to finding a place to stay in Iceland, hotels can be on the expensive side, and there aren’t a lot of options compared to other countries.
-Hotels can get booked up months in advance, especially during the high season.
+When it comes to finding a place to stay in Iceland, hotels can be on the expensive side, and there aren’t many options compared to other places.
+However, alternatives like guesthouses can help you save money.

 It’s important to book Iceland accommodation early to get the best deals.